jawahar273/Tx/docs/get_start.rst

 To Get Starting
 ===============

-To get start with Tx-Bot might be difficult at first sight.
+To get start with Raven-Bot might be difficult at first sight.
 Don't worry here are some instruction to get start with the bot. ``Step: 1`` is installing the piece of the  code.

 .. warning::